Beginners Guide To Unity: Understanding Unity Editor And Its Interface

 Your Next Step - Build Your First Unity Game

 You should be comfortable with Unity editor and basic controls.
-If you're feeling confident check out a few AR/VR step-by-step tutorials or build your first game - a version of a popular game - Pokemon GO.
+If you're feeling confident check out our free workshops.

 If you're interested in getting more familiar with scripting with C# - the programming language of Unity, check out our free Learn C# with Unity guide or enroll into the C# Scripting Fundamentals course.